 While many people think of slip-and-fall accidents as simple mishaps, these types of accidents can be very costly from both a physical and financial standpoint.
 According to data from the Centers for Disease Control and Prevention (CDC), millions of older people sustain serious — even fatal — injuries that often render them disabled.
 From 2007 to 2016, fatalities from slips and falls have steadily increased by 30 percent.
 Researchers have estimated that if rates continue to rise by 2030, there will be seven fall-related deaths every hour.

-While it is impossible to reverse the impact of a slip and fall, you can receive financial compensation for your injuries, medical bills, and losses if your accident was the result of another party’s negligent actions.
-If you or a loved one has been involved in a slip-and-fall accident, here are seven steps you can to protect yourself.
+While reversing the impact of a slip and fall is impossible, you can receive financial compensation for your injuries, medical bills, and losses if your accident resulted from another party’s negligent actions.
+If you or a loved one has been involved in a slip-and-fall accident, here are seven steps you can take to protect yourself.

 Get Medical Treatment

 Your health should be your main priority after a serious slip-and-fall accident.
 Additionally, you will have your injuries documented by an experienced medical professional who knows what to look for.

 The best time to figure out the cause of the accident is immediately after it occurs.
 Was the floor too slippery?
 Were there walkway obstructions?
 If you can understand the cause of the accident, you can find out if a potentially liable party could have done anything to prevent it.